Mishalzeera/electrophile-dev/README.md

 # Basic elements

 **The colour schemes** came from using Figma the first time and liking the grey default colours.
-I believe the grey I used is a touch darker or lighter than the Figma colour.
+I believe the grey I used is a touch darker than the Figma colour.
 Part of my initial intention in making this site is to do something I would normally never do.
 I like dark and moody colours, so I went for bright and energising.
 This grey was a good place to create contrasts with both blacks, whites and a deep grey-blue.

 **The fonts** on the other hand were the result of much flicking through Google fonts in short sessions, over a few days.
 I ended up going with Roboto, as it's a fantastic sans-serif.
 I used Lekton, which is mostly a bit ugly, as the monotype for the nav ul.
 If you type anything more than a few words in it, it is offputting.
 In this usage, it adds a cool space-age feeling that's a touch Apple/NASA.